wdzhong/NFTA-process-data/README.md

 generate by interval, or could generate by multiple interval's average.
 For debug purposes, in OSM all road can be click to view more information.

+###predict_road_condition

+After `find_traffic_speed.py` generate enough history data, we can run `predict_road_condition.py` to predict any given time's whole Buffalo's road speed.

+`predict_road_condition.py` use data from multiple historical days, weighted and summed according to the weights calculated in advance to estimate the bus speed on the current road.
+The weights and the exact historical days can be config in `helper/global_var.py`.

+Due to the input data is relatively sparse, this function tries to make up for this in many places.
+The main way to make up is to redistribute the weight to ignore a missing data.
+However, in some cases, there is no historical data for a certain road in a certain period of time.
+At this time, we will use the speed of the road connected to the road to infer the speed of the road section.

 ###helper/

 The global variable file and some helper function are in this folder.
 For more information about each file, please read the comment in the file.

+###script/

+Some useful script is here for doing some repeating work.